garethjmsaunders/digital-code-style-guide/css/02-syntax-and-formatting.md

 To expand on the first point, while colours on the web have traditionally been specified using hex codes (e.g. St Andrews Blue is `#00539b`) it is not as easy to estimate the colour just by looking at the code, unless you can convert hex to decimal in your head.
 For example, at a glance `rgb(0, 83, 155)` has about 60% blue and 30% green so you may safely estimate that this is dark blue.

-There is a current trend to prefer HSL over RGB as it allows you to adjust colours to make them lighter or darker more easily.
-With a fixed
+There is a current trend to prefer HSL over RGB as it allows you to more easily make them lighter or darker.
+With a fixed pallette, such as ours, we don't need this.

 #### Alpha transparency